Solving Helmholtz problems with finite elements on a quantum annealer: Quantum annealing

 \subsubsection{Adaptive quantum annealer eigensolver}

 The gEVP QUBO formulation \eqref{eq:gevpqubo} gives rise to the quantum annealer eigensolver (QAE) \cite{teplukhin2019calculation, teplukhin2020electronic, teplukhin2020solving, teplukhin2021computing, teplukhin2022sampling} which, by performing $N_\lambda$ bisection iterations to adjust the value of the lagrange parameter $\lambda$ (see Alg.~\ref{alg:QAE} for the detailed algorithm), allows the calculation of the ground state of a gEVP of the form (\ref{gEVP}), with a number-of-qubit limited precision.
-A quantum annealer is called for solving the QUBO of each iteration.
+A quantum annealer is called to solve the QUBO of each iteration.
+The number of bisection iterations is only related to the final precision on $\lambda$.
 Several tunable parameters such as the annealing time $t_\mathrm{a}$ and the number of samples $\texttt{numreads}$ (i.e., the number of times each QUBOs are solved to later choose the best solution) are inputs to the quantum annealer.
-An adaptive version of the QAE named adaptive quantum annealer eigensolver (AQAE) has been proposed in \cite{a20212} to circumvent the limited precision of the QAE by refining the bounds on which continuous variables are defined at each iteration using the box algorithm~\cite{srivastava2019box} according to a geometric ratio $r$.
+An adaptive version of the QAE named adaptive quantum annealer eigensolver (AQAE) has been proposed in Ref.~\cite{a20212} to circumvent the limited precision of the QAE by refining the bounds on which continuous variables are defined at each iteration $N_\delta$ times using the box algorithm~\cite{srivastava2019box} according to a geometric ratio $r$.
+The final precision of AQAE is user-defined, and directly related to the number of box-algorithm iterations ($N_\delta \propto \log_r(1/\varepsilon)$).
 The AQAE algorithm is detailed in Alg.\ref{alg:AQAE}.
 If a classical annealer (i.e., a simulated annealing algorithm~\cite{bertsimas1993simulated} performed by a classical computer) is used instead of the quantum annealer to solve the QUBOs, Alg.~\ref{alg:AQAE} becomes the adaptive classical annealer eigensolver (ACAE).
 In this paper both AQAE and ACAE will be used.
 As classical computational resources are currently inexpansive compared to quantum ones, \texttt{numreads} can be chosen higher for ACAE than for AQAE when it is needed.
 By doing so, ACAE results are considered as a reference solution that we can try to reproduce using AQAE.